Rice–Poindexter case

-David Rice (also known as Mondo we Langa; 1947 – March 11, 2016) and Edward Poindexter (November 1, 1944 - died December 7, 2023) were African-American activists charged and convicted of the murder of Omaha Police Officer Larry Minard.
+David Rice (also known as Mondo we Langa; 1947 – March 11, 2016) and Edward Poindexter (November 1, 1944 - December 7, 2023) were African-American activists convicted of the murder of Omaha Police Officer Larry Minard.
 Minard died when a suitcase bomb containing dynamite exploded in a North Omaha home on August 17, 1970.
 Officer John Tess was also injured in the explosion.
 Poindexter and Rice had been members of the Black Panther Party.

 Their case was, and continues to be, controversial.
 The Omaha Police recommended withholding exculpatory evidence, a tape of a 911 call, from being played at the trial.
 The two men had been targeted by the FBI's COINTELPRO (Counter Intelligence Program), which operated against and infiltrated anti-war and civil rights groups, including the Omaha Black Panthers.
 Amnesty International has been following the case and in 1999 recommended a retrial or release for Rice and Poindexter.
 The state's parole board recommended the men for release, but political leaders did not act on these recommendations.